SimTimms/flight-search-api/SYSTEMDESIGN.md

 - **City Collection**: Each document represents a city and includes fields like cityName and Coordinates.
 - **Airline Collection**: Each document represents and airline.
-- **Flight Collection**: Each document reprsents a single flight between 2 points and stores data about the flight.
+- **Flight Collection**: Each document represents a single flight between 2 points and stores data about the flight.
 Additionally, the documents reference the Airline and City collections via MongoIDs to create relationships.

 ### **Design Considerations**